Certificate Overview

 Jamie is a postdoc in mechanical engineering looking to gain more experience mentoring.
 Jamie hears about Delta’s various courses and opportunities and decides to get involved.

-1. After taking part in a few helpful Delta workshops, Jamie takes the course Research Mentor Training to learn some skills and strategies for more effective mentoring.
-After completing this semester-long course, Jamie earns 1 Δ. (Δ’s — or deltas — are units that are earned by taking Delta courses.)
+1. After taking part in a few helpful Delta workshops, Jamie enrolls in a Research Mentor Learning Community to learn some skills and strategies for more effective mentoring.
+After completing this semester-long course, Jamie earns 1 Δ (delta).
 Having enjoyed the experience, Jamie signs up for more Delta courses.

-2. To prepare for a teaching assignment next semester, Jamie decides to take Effective Teaching in an Internationally Diverse Classroom for 2 Δ’s.
+2. To prepare for a teaching assignment next semester, Jamie completes Effective Teaching in an Internationally Diverse Classroom for 2 Δ’s.

-3. Because the course Jamie is assigned to teach next semester is remote, Jamie also takes Basics of Online Learning and Teaching for 2 Δ’s — meaning Jamie has now earned 5 Δ’s total.
-With 5 Δ’s already, Jamie just needs to complete the Internship Program in order to be eligible to earn the Delta Certificate.
+3. Because Jamie’s next teaching assignment will be remote, Jamie also takes Basics of Online Learning and Teaching for 2 Δ’s.
+Now Jamie has earned 5 Δ’s in all, and is eligible to earn the Delta Certificate after completing the Internship Program.

 4. Jamie completes the Teaching Plan 4-Week Serieswhich is a prerequisite to enter the Internship Program — and joins the Internship Program the following semester.

-5. Throughout the Internship Seminar, Jamie completes a Teaching-as-Research Project on adding a well-structured group project to a unit in an introductory mechanical engineering course.
-Having completed the Internship Program and 5 Δ’s of coursework, Jamie is now eligible to work on the Delta Certificate.
+5. During the Internship Seminar, Jamie completes a Teaching-as-Research Project whose research question centers on the effects of introducing a well-structured group project to a unit in an introductory mechanical engineering course.
+Having completed the Internship Program and 5 Δ’s of coursework, Jamie is now eligible to finalize the Delta Certificate.

-6. Through reflecting on previous Delta experiences, Jamie develops a teaching and learning portfolio that demonstrates a commitment to evidenced-based instruction.
+6. Integrating the experiences from previous Delta courses and research, Jamie develops a teaching and learning portfolio that demonstrates a commitment to evidence-based instruction.
 Jamie receives and incorporates feedback on the portfolio from a defense committee, a Delta facilitator, and fellow Delta Certificate candidates.

 7. Once the teaching and learning portfolio and other supplementary materials are complete, Jamie shares these reflections at a Certificate Defense.